inukshuk/jekyll-scholar/README.md

     {{ reference }} [<a href="{{links.zip}}">Supporting Materials</a>]

-Jekyll-Scholer matches files which begin with a BibTeX key and are immediately followed by a delimiter (default: ".").
+Jekyll-Scholar matches files which begin with a BibTeX key and are immediately followed by a delimiter (default: ".").
 All text proceeding the delimiter is treated as the file extension.
 For example, if two files named `key.pdf` and `key.slides.pdf` are found, `{{links.pdf}}` and `{{links.slides.pdf}}` will